ArtemShkumat/AiGM/Documentation/WorldBuildingRules.md

 *   **Guidance for DM:** The `Location` object has a `TypicalOccupants` string property.
 This is a free-form description for the LLM acting as the Dungeon Master (DM) or game engine.
 It suggests the *types* of NPCs commonly found there (e.g., "Market stalls run by local artisans", "Rowdy patrons and a tired barkeep", "Goblins guarding the entrance").
 The DM uses this guidance when populating the location dynamically during gameplay.

+### 5. Current Condition

+*   **Location State Tracking:** The `Location` object has a `CurrentCondition` string property.
+This tracks the current state of the location, particularly after player interactions.
+For newly created locations that the player hasn't visited yet, the default condition is "in it's normal condition - still unvisited by the player".
+*   **Use Cases:** When players trash a tavern during a bar fight, loot a dungeon, burn down a building, or otherwise change a location's state, the `CurrentCondition` field provides this context to the LLM when it's describing or generating content for that location.
+*   **Persistence:** This field is persistent, allowing the game to maintain a consistent world state even as players modify the environment through their actions.

 ## Scenario Creation Workflow (General)

 1.  **Top-Down:** Start defining the larger containers (e.g., Region).